Widows sue over troopers killed in Virginia helicopter crash

 These undated file photo provided by the Virginia State Police show Trooper-Pilot Berke M.M.
 Bates, left, of Quinton, Va., and Lt.
 H. Jay Cullen, of Midlothian, Va.
 The widows of two Virginia troopers killed in ... more

-CHARLOTTESVILLE, Va.
-(AP) — The widows of two Virginia troopers killed in a helicopter crash during a deadly white nationalist rally in Charlottesville are now suing the state and others over their husbands' deaths.
+RICHMOND, Va.
+(AP) — The widows of two Virginia state troopers killed in a helicopter crash while monitoring a deadly white nationalist rally in Charlottesville are suing the state and others, blaming their husbands' deaths on a "maintenance nightmare."

-The Daily Progress reports Amanda Bates and Karen Cullen filed separate wrongful death lawsuits Monday against Virginia, the Secretariat of Public Safety and Homeland Security and state police.
+Amanda Bates and Karen Cullen filed wrongful death lawsuits Monday against Virginia, the Secretariat of Public Safety and Homeland Security and state police.

-H. Jay Cullen and Berke M.M.
-Bates had been monitoring the "Unite the Right" rally on Aug.
-12, 2017, when their helicopter crashed.
+Berke M.M.
+Bates and H. Jay Cullen had been monitoring the "Unite the Right" rally on Aug.
+12, 2017, before their helicopter crashed.

+The lawsuits say the helicopter was a "maintenance nightmare" with a history of malfunctions.

-Federal investigators expect to issue their findings on the crash next year.
-A primary report suggests the aircraft's main rotor system or tail rotor likely malfunctioned and caused it to spin out of control.
-The lawsuits say the helicopter had a history of malfunctions, including the tail rotor issues.
+Federal transportation safety investigators expect to issue a final report on the crash next year.
+A preliminary report did not offer a likely cause.

 Information from: The Daily Progress, http://www.dailyprogress.com